Dynamics of mode entanglement induced by particle-tunneling in the extended Bose-Hubbard dimer model

 Although the atom–atom interactions play an important role in the dynamics of mode entanglement via the effective tunneling \cite{NgPRA2003,NgPRA2005,ChizhovPRA2008,DuttaEPB2015,RubeniPRA2017}, the interaction strength between the particles can be turned-off via Feshbach resonances, allowing to focus on the study of the \emph{intrinsic} particle-tunneling dynamics.
 Tunneling processes have been studied in a system of two interacting identical bosons in a double well potential \cite{ZollnerPRA2008,HunnPRA2013,DobrzynieckiEPJD2016}, in an anharmonic potential \cite{IshmukhamedovPRA2017}, and in a triple well \cite{Zhou_NJP2013,WilsmannCommPhys2018}, whereas tunneling dynamics of systems of two fermions are studied in Refs.~\cite{RontaniPRA2013,GharashiPRA2015}.

 Here we focus on a system of two indistinguishable bosons with two accessible modes.
 We consider the extension of the two-mode Bose-Hubbard Hamiltonian, which takes into consideration the intrinsic effects of single- and two-particle tunneling, to study the dynamics of the mode entanglement of the system.
-Particular emphasis is placed on those initial states that attain an orthogonal state in a finite amount of time, which sets a temporal scale that characterizes the operation rate of any information processing system.
-Our results contribute to a better understanding of the quantum correlations induced by particle tunneling, and may provide guidance for the design and control of specific dynamics of this resource, with potential applications in quantum information and quantum computation.
+Particular emphasis is placed on those initial states that attain an orthogonal state in a finite amount of time, which sets a temporal scale that characterizes the operation rate of any information processing system \cite{SevillaQRep2021}.
+Our results contribute to a better understanding of the connection between quantum correlations (entanglement) and the characteristic time scales of evolution from an initial state to a distinguishable one, induced by particle-particle interactions and higher order particle-tunneling processes.
+Our analysis may also provide guidance for the design and control of specific dynamics of low-dimensional physical systems, with potential applications in quantum information and quantum computation that exploits quantum resources.